schranz-search/schranz-search/docs/getting_started/index.rst

 Add Documents
 -------------

+A document in SEAL is a associative array following the structure of the defined Schema.

 To add documents to the search engine you need to use the ``Engine`` instance.
 With the following code we can add our first documents to the list our created index: